kahunacohen/learn-docker/ch4/README.md

 Run a base container, exec into it, add files etc. and commit.
 To see history of how it was built run `docker image history`.

-# Dockerfile
+### Dockerfile

 Use a Dockerfile to declaritively describe an image.
+Usually we do this way.

 ## Building an Image
 1. Create an image with `docker image build -t {NAME} .` when a Dockerfile is in the current directory.